henrythuler/Thuler-Social/README.md

 :computer: This project is a responsive social media feed developed in HTML, CSS, JavaScript e VueJS.
 <br>
 <br>
-:man_technologist: I've used props in order to stablish the comunication between the components, binding, event emition, two-way data bindings and other functionalities.
+:man_technologist: I've used props in order to stablish the comunication between the components, binding, custom events, two-way data bindings and other functionalities.
 <br>
 <br>
 :page_facing_up: The project contain the following functionalities: